afermg/aliby/docs/source/INSTALL.md

     $ \PATH\TO\POETRY\LOCATION\poetry install

   - MacOS
-  Under work (See issue https://github.com/ome/omero-py/issues/317)
+  For local access and processing, follow the same instructions as Linux.
+Remote access to OMERO servers depends on some issues in one of our depedencies being solved (See issue https://github.com/ome/omero-py/issues/317)

 ### Git version